 Xilitla Mexico is a mountainous town in the temperate jungle.
 While the elevation is high, it can be very hot and humid.
-Visitors headed to Las Pozas are suggested to wear light weight, breathable clothing.
-The earlier you come the less humid and hot it will be.
-Peak time for visitors, including tour guides is around 12:00, so early morning is typically best.
+We suggest you wear lightweight, breathable clothing.
+Meaning the earlier you come the less humid and hot it will be.
+The peak time for visitors, including tour guides is around 12:00, so early morning is typically best.

 Entry to Las Pozas is $100 Mexican pesos per adult, and there may be an “attendant” who will ask you to pay a $30 peso parking fee.
-We were advised (after paying) that the attendant was actually not associated with the actual park, so you are not required to pay by any means.
+We were advised that the attendant was actually not associated with the actual park.
+So don’t feel obligated to pay any attendants.